Baton Rouge: A city divided between police and the policed

 Police "have done this by also protecting the civil rights of our citizens," Brown said.

-(Reporting by Lawrence Hurley in Washington and Chris Prentice in New York; Additional reporting by Letitia Stein in Baton Rouge, La.; Editing by Jason Szep, Peter Cooney and Paul Simao)
+(Reporting by Lawrence Hurley in Washington; Additional reporting by Letitia Stein in Baton Rouge, La.; Editing by Jason Szep and Peter Cooney)